 It’s not just the national bird that makes its home at Rainy Lake, but the state bird as well.
 Loons are well known for their distinct call, so don’t be surprised if you wake up to the sounds of these gentle birds.
 This type of bird mates for life, and you can sometimes spot parent loons with their offspring on their backs.
 Just like people, loons at Rainy Lake love to fish.
 Watch them dive deep into the water to score a meal while you relax on the boat.

 You don’t have to listen too closely to hear the calls of songbirds in the north woods.
 Their songs create an atmosphere that is charmingly rustic.
 Some common sights at Voyageurs National Park include the western meadowlark, purple finch, orchard oriole and 23 distinct species of warblers.
-If you hear a songbird singing and are unsure which type you are listening to, check out this handy birdcall identification tool.
 The more you listen, the better you’ll get at identifying individual species.

 There’s no better place to be a night owl that around Rainy Lake.
 The area is home to many owl species including the magnificent great gray, boreal, snowy and hawk owls.
 You may spot large owls at the tops of trees, looking for their next form of prey.
 Your vision will have to be as strong as an owl’s to spot them because all species of owl are nocturnal.
 Keep your eyes peeled for these predators as they swoop towards the ground at night.